reinnet/jsd-mp/README.md

 provide them with VNFMs.
 This is a NP-Hard problem so here we implement some heuristics to make solution faster.

-Methods:
+Methods that we are going to use it at jsd-mp:

 - Optimal
-- MASREN
+- MASMAN
-- Abu (baed on nearset work but as is)
+- Abu (baed on nearset work but without moditifcation)
-- Optimized Abu (based on nearest work but with some moditifcation)
+- Optimized Abu (based on nearest work but with some moditifcation to have fare comparation)

 ## Abu Method